At a glance

 - Increased production of stomach acid which overwhelms the protective mucus barrier.
 Certain diseases can lead to the increased production of stomach acid including tumours such as gastrinomas and mast cell tumours.

-- Ingestion of poisons such as antifreeze, certain plants or other caustic substances
+- Ingestion of poisons such as antifreeze, plants or other caustic substances

 - Stress associated with surgery and recovery